hydrojumbo/quito-climate-study/README.md

 To run qcspublish:

 Follow the [setup instructions](#setting-up-a-computer-to-build-the-web-site) above.
-1. Open a command terminal (Start => type 'cmd' => Press Enter) and change directory to the directory with qcspublish.exe in it (For example: cd c:/dev/quito-climate-study/).
+1. Open a command terminal (Start => type 'cmd' => Press Enter) and change directory to the directory with qcspublish.exe in it.

+	For example: cd c:/dev/quito-climate-study/.

 2. Run qcspublish, specifying the following arguments (required):

 	1. Source directory: all GIS files within this directory will be processed.